Sujal-0803/cold-storage-ecommerce/README.md

-# 🌿 Fresh & Organic Cold Storage
+# 🌿 Cold Storage E-Commerce Website

 A full-stack e-commerce web app for a fictional cold-storage organic produce brand — built as a personal portfolio project to demonstrate front-end UI craft, Firebase integration, and a complete shopping flow from browsing to checkout to order tracking.